 If I had to pick just five books I wished everyone would read for their Old Testament study and teaching this year, this is what I would say.

-For a note-free translation of the whole Bible, I’d recommend the New Revised Standard Version, which comes in a variety of forms and formats.
-This is grandchild of the KJV, a revision of a revision of a revision.
-For the Old Testament, with notes and essays from a Jewish perspective, I highly recommend the Jewish Study Bible, which is meant for laypeople.
+For the whole Bible, I’d recommend the New Revised Standard Version Cultural Backgrounds Study Bible.
+The NRSV translation is descendent of the KJV, a revision of a revision of a revision based on Greek and Hebrew manuscript discoveries, etc. As a study Bible, it includes many notes on cultural, literary, and historical background.
+For the Old Testament alone, with notes and essays from a Jewish perspective, I highly recommend the Jewish Study Bible, which is meant for laypeople.

 Third and Fourth, we need a paradigm shift about how we approach the Bible and the Old Testament in particular, if we want to understand it and profit from it.
 This was the hardest category to limit to two book and will get its own post.
 But I think the one-two punch of Misreading Scripture Through Western Eyes and This Strange and Sacred Scripture: Wrestling with the Old Testament and Its Oddities will do two things.
 The first book makes us aware of how naturally and unconsciously we misread scripture, because we don’t share the authors’ cultures.
-We “fill in the gaps” with our own cultural understandings, which are foreign, which leads to misunderstanding.
+We “fill in the gaps” with our own cultural understandings— foreign to the ancient Near Eastern world of the Bible— which leads to misunderstanding.
 And then, thus sensitized to our mental impositions on scripture, Strange and Sacred fills in those gaps with ancient understandings instead of modern.

 Fifth, a history.
 The Old Testament covers more than a 1000-yrs of history, and sometimes doubles back on itself, recounts the same things more than once.
 To get a good grasp of the main story, you need to read an introductory center-of-the-road history.
 Hershel Shanks anthology, Ancient Israel: From Abraham to the Roman Destruction of the Temple fits the bill.
 It covers the story, raises the necessary issues, and does an admirable job, for the most part.
 NB: I don’t understand Amazon’s pricing here.
 Purchased new from the publisher, Biblical Archaeology Review (which Shanks edits), it’s $22.
 And if you want a magazine which is balanced, reliable, accessible, and talks about the Bible, history, archaeology, and interpretation, Biblical Archaeology Review is fantastic.
 You’ll see me reference it in the coming year repeatedly.